vaeth/calc-extension/README.md

 Click the __calc__ symbol `1+2`.
 Then a page opens where you can enter a formula which will be calculated when you press return.
-If the result is an integer number, it will be output in decimal, hexademical, and octal.
+If the result is an integer number, it will be output in decimal, hexadecimal, and octal.

 A simple formula is a usual mathematical expression which consists of numbers, the usual operators `+` `-` `*` `/` and braces `(` `)`.

 Numbers have the usual floating-point format, e.g. `17`  `0.1` `1.2e-3`
-or they can be octal or hexademical: For an octal number start with `0`, for a hexadecimal number start with `0x`.
+or they can be octal or hexadecimal: For an octal number start with `0`, for a hexadecimal number start with `0x`.

 As usual in computer notation (but unlike to mathematical convention),